© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Ethelred's Church and adjoining area to south is a scheduled monument protected by Historic England under reference 1003941.
 View the official record →

-Site of St Ethelred's Church and adjoining area to south is a scheduled ancient monument comprising the remains of a medieval church and associated settlement evidence in Suffolk.
+The site of St Ethelred's Church and adjoining area to south is a scheduled ancient monument located in Suffolk, comprising the remains of a medieval church and associated settlement features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003941.

 Site of St Ethelred's Church and adjoining area to south is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003941.